gfmendes/letscode-resistance/README.md

 - Resource names (Weapon, Ammunition, Water and Food ) are case-sensitive and are not being validated during Rebel creation.
 - Rebel Entity is returned in some APIs instead of and proper DTO.
+- Generic exceptions to deal with illegal arguments and not found entities.
 - Missing test cases to some edge cases such division by 0 in the reports.

 ### This app was created to address Let's Code challenge and was created by Guilherme Mendes.